jwang1122/java/ap2021/src/com/huaxia/ap2021/method/method.md

 	(D) I and II only
 	(E) I, II and III
 	```
-1. Given the following code except for the Tile Class:
+1. Given the following code excerpt for the Tile Class:

 	```java
 	public class Tile {